svrdlans/ascii_canvas/apps/web_api/README.md

 ## Flood filling a rectangle

-To flood fill a canvas with a fill character you need to supply the `start_coordinates` which must not be inside a rectangle, and a `fill` character which must be a valid ASCII encoded byte.
+To flood fill a canvas with a fill character you need to supply the `start_coordinates` which must be an empty point (either outside a rectangle or inside an outline-only rectangle), and a `fill` character which must be a valid ASCII encoded byte.
 Existing canvas id must be supplied in the path of the request.

 Example with `curl`: